Phlomis, Jerusalem sage: planting, cultivation and care

 Phlomis russeliana - Jerusalem Sage

-This Phlomis offers a softer yellow flowering than Phlomis fruticosa, along with large green leaves.
-It has received the RHS Award of Garden Merit.
+This Phlomis offers a softer yellow flowering than Phlomis fruticosa, as well as large green leaves.
+Has been awarded Award of Garden Merit by Royal Horticultural Society (RHS).

 • Flowering time July, August